faraaz-baig/open-drone-website/content/updates/week-4-november-update.md

 - We're collaborating with some other projects in Helpful to exchange ideas and validate results.

-- All of the electronics orders have been approved and ordered, so the bulk of the expenses for the drone have been covered thanks to the prototype fund by Helpful and @Maxim.
+- All of the electronics orders have been approved and ordered, so the bulk of the expenses for the drone have been covered thanks to the prototype fund by Helpful.

 # Documentation

-- Documentation is now complete and is being reviewed by the project managers @Michael and @Tolu.
+- Documentation is now complete and is being reviewed by the project managers.

 # Other News